containers/podman-desktop/website/docs/podman-compose.md

 ## Conclusion

 That is it.
 This is how you can use Podman Desktop for your containers generated through `podman-compose`.
-It will be really exciting to see you all developers leverage these compatibilities to build exciting applications using Podman Desktop!
+It will be really exciting to see you all developers use these compatibilities to build exciting applications using Podman Desktop!